Drahen0/GPTBotDiscord/README.md

 ### How to use
 1. Clone the repository
-2. On the terminal:
+2. On the terminal :
 >pip install -r .\requirements.txt
 3. Create a file .env
    - Add the token of your discord bot : DISCORD_TOKEN=[your_discord_token]
    - Add your gpt-3 api key : GPT3_API_KEY=[your_gpt3_api_key]
-4. Start the bot on the terminal
+4. Start the bot on the terminal :
 >python .\bot.py